BSA - TROOP 19 - Langhorne, Pennsylvania

 Troop 19 has met consistently since the early 1940's in the ''Church Bungalow'' as noted on the 1946 charter and the ''Scout Cabin'' as noted in the 1957 charter.

 1960 Troop meetings were scheduled for Tuesday 7pm at the ''Scout Cabin''.
-This meeting time still holds true into 2007, forty-seven years later.
+This meeting time still holds true today, over 50 years later.

 Mike Kraft was the longest registered scoutmaster-14 years.